Philippe Parreno

-Philippe Parreno (born 1964 in Oran, Algeria) is a contemporary French artist who lives and works in Paris.
+Philippe Parreno (born 1964 in Grenoble, France) is a French contemporary artist, living and working in Paris.
 His works include films, installations, performances, drawings, and text.

-Parreno focuses on expanding ideas of time and duration through his artworks and distinctive conception of exhibitions as a medium.
-His style shows a preference to projects rather than objects.
-He began examining unique approaches to narration and representation in the 1990s and has been exhibiting internationally ever since.
+Parreno's work centers around both expanding ideas of time and duration through his artworks and distinctive conception of exhibitions as a medium.
+He began examining unique approaches to both narration and representation in the 1990s, and has been exhibiting internationally since.

 Early life and education

-Parreno was born in Oran, in Algeria.
-From 1983 until 1988, he studied at the Ecole des Beaux-Arts in Grenoble and at the Institute des hautes études en arts plastiques at the Palais de Tokyo, Paris from 1988 until 1989.
+Parreno was born in Grenoble, in France.
+From 1983 to 1988, he studied at the Ecole des Beaux-Arts in Grenoble and at the Institute des hautes études en arts plastiques at the Palais de Tokyo, Paris from 1988 to 1989.

 Work

-Parreno has exhibited his works since the early 1990s and has received critical acclaim.
-Parreno has worked collaboratively with other artists in various media throughout his career.
+Parreno has exhibited his works since the early 1990s, while also working collaboratively with other artists in various media throughout his career.

-The concept of exhibitions and exhibition-making has been a central aspect for Parreno.
+Exhibitions and exhibition-making has been a central aspect in his work.
 For the artist, the exhibition is not a single work of art but a medium that offers endless possibility.
 Therefore, his exhibitions are mostly site-specific, as Parreno discloses in an interview for ArtReview: "What I generally do is so specific to the place that will hold the exhibition.
 I don't 'travel' shows.
-I find it impossible."
+I find it impossible".

-The press release from his 2009 show at Kunsthalle Zurich notes that apart from his extended concept of exhibitions, "an outstanding feature of Parreno’s work is the transformation of genres, in particular film, into visual art."
+The press release from his 2009 show at Kunsthalle Zurich notes that apart from his extended concept of exhibitions, "an outstanding feature of Parreno's work is the transformation of genres, in particular film, into visual art".